 Preserving Your Donation

 All donations that we do accept are displayed, stored and preserved according to the highest standards of professional museum care, in archival enclosures and locked, climate-controlled storage.
-If you have any easily lost or damaged items of Wilmette interest and want to make sure that they are permanently kept safe so that future generations (including your own descendants) will be able to enjoy them, please consider donation.
+If you have any easily lost or damaged items of Wilmette interest and want to make sure that they are permanently kept safe so that future generations (including your own descendants) will be able to enjoy them, please consider making a donation.